In this article, you’ll learn about horizontal boring machine. Its parts, types, tools and operations.

 What is a Horizontal Boring Machine?

-The boring machine is one of the most versatile machine tools is using to bore holes in large and heavy parts such as engine frames, steam engine cylinders, machine housing, etc.
+The boring machine is one of the most versatile machine tools used to bore holes in large and heavy parts such as engine frames, steam engine cylinders, machine housing, etc.

-In a horizontal boring machine, the work is supporting on a table which is constant and the tool turns into a horizontal axis.
-A horizontal boring machine can perform boring, reaming, turning, threading, facing, milling, grooving, recessing and many other operations with suitable tools.
+In a horizontal boring machine, the work is supported on a table which is constant and the tool turns into a horizontal axis.
+A horizontal boring machine can perform boring, reaming, turning, threading, facing, milling, grooving, recessing, and many other operations with suitable tools.

-Workpieces which are heavy, irregular and off-balance can conveniently hold and easy to machining.
-Different types of horizontal boring machines design to suit different purposes.
+Heavy, asymmetrical, and unbalanced workpieces can be easily held and machined in this machine.
+Different types of horizontal boring machines are designed to suit different purposes.

-Following are the main parts of horizontal boring machine:
+The following are the main parts of a horizontal boring machine: